 Kids and teens can be unpredictable

-One reason I love this recipe is because it offers me another quick and easy way to cook zucchini and the kids another opportunity to try zucchini.
-It’s also great because selective eaters can easily eat around the zucchini.
-The most recent time I made this dish, my 16 year old did just that.
+One reason I love this recipe is that it offers me another quick and easy way to cook zucchini and the kids another opportunity to try zucchini.
+It's also great because selective eaters can easily eat around the zucchini.
+The most recent time I made this dish, my 16-year-old did just that.
 She said she just wasn’t in the mood for zucchini.
-My 13 year old only eats the pasta.
+My 13-year-old only eats the pasta.
 Of course, that could change at any moment!

 Making back-to-school lunches

 Yet another reason to make this pasta is it reheats well.
 Since school is back in session, I’m back to planning lunches more strategically.
 And anything that reheats well is considered a win!
 This summer, my kids fixed lunch on their own fairly often.
 With the start of (virtual) school, I feel like I need to bring back some of the structure that comes from having me (the parent) plan and make meals for them.
 Since they have asynchronous learning on Mondays, I’m going to experiment with them making their own lunches on Mondays and I’ll take care of lunches the rest of the week.

 I initially thought I might actually pack their lunches even though school is virtual.
 I haven’t done that yet, but we’re only just into the third week of school.
 There’s time to adapt if needed!

 If you’re looking for simple lunch ideas and tips to make planning and making lunches easier, you can purchase our Lunch E-Book by clicking here.
 We also have some previous posts with simple lunch-packing tips and ideas:

 - Make These Easy Baked Beans to Simplify Your Lunch Packing Routine

 - 3 Favorite Back-To-School Lunches

 A simple pasta with zucchini, corn and cilantro that hearty enough for a vegetarian main dish and also make an quick side dish.
 The recipe is adapted from Vegetables by Alice Waters.